ucdavis/Htmx.Components/docs/articles/user-guide/navigation.md

 4. Authorization policies are automatically applied to filter visible items
 5. HTMX is used for smooth navigation between views

-## Best Practices

-1. **Use Clear Display Names**: Choose descriptive names that users will understand
-2. **Consistent Icons**: Use a consistent icon library (like FontAwesome) throughout your application
-3. **Logical Ordering**: Use the `Order` property to organize navigation logically
-4. **Authorization**: Always apply appropriate authorization attributes to protect sensitive actions
-5. **ViewNames**: Use descriptive view names that indicate their purpose

 ## Next Steps

 - **[Tables](tables.md)**: Learn about implementing data tables with model handlers